Testing for differential abundance in compositional counts data, with application to microbiome studies: A simulation study

-The data used for this simulation is described in \citet{vandeputte2017quantitative}, as the 'Disease cohort' of the study.
+The data used as a basis for this simulation is described in \citet{vandeputte2017quantitative}, as the 'Disease cohort' of the study.
 The V4 region of the 16S gene was amplified and sequenced from fecal samples of 66 healthy subjects.
 In addition, the number of bacteria per gram were measured using a flow cytometer.
-The method of \citet{amir2017deblur} was used for picking sOTUs (subOTUs, or OTUs with maximal disagreement between reads of at most one base pair) from the data. sOTU length was set to the default value of 150 base pairs.
+We picked sOTUs ( a type of ASVs, see \S~\ref{sec:Introduction}) using the method of \citet{amir2017deblur}. sOTU length was set to the default value of 150 base pairs.
 In total, $1722$ sOTUs were selected.
 All sOTUs which appeared in less than 4 subjects were removed from the data, leaving $m=1066$ sOTUs.
-The median number of reads across subjects was $ N_{reads} \equiv 22449$ reads across the $1066$ sOTUs.
+The median number of reads across subjects was $ N_{reads} = 22449$ reads across the $1066$ sOTUs.

-For a simulated dataset, a total of $n_X =60$ 'healthy' and $n_Y=60$ 'sick' subjects were sampled.
-A healthy subject from group $X$ was sampled in the following manner: